|

 enough, three of the cult members from Dude, Where's My Car?

-were reunited for this episode.
+were reunited in this episode.

 Small Bits of Happiness -

-I did the pilot episode for a show called Small Bits of Happiness
+I did the pilot episode for a show called "Small Bits of Happiness,"

-I was amazed how bad I looked in this project... by which I mean I looked like the character, a suicidalguy who probably
+I was amazed how bad I looked in this project... by which I mean I looked like the character, a suicidal guy who probably

 Time of Your Life -

-no one remembers this show; it was the short-lived Party of
+I'm guessing no one remembers this show; it was the short-lived Party of

 Five spin-off that stared Jennifer Love Hewitt.
 The episode

-of Time of Your Life that I worked on was called "The Time They Threw That Party" (episode 3).
+"The Time They Threw That Party" (episode 3).
 I am all over the party

 that Sarah and Romy throw in this episode; my bad dancing was